 The aim of this guide is to enable people affected and their families/ carers understand what has happened to them, make informed decisions regarding their care, treatment and recovery and find ways of coping with the life changes brought by this illness.

 We hope you find this guide useful.
-If you have any questions or feedback please get in touch with our Support Service: support@encephalitis.info or +44(0)1653 699599.
+If you have any guestions or feedback, please get in touch with us support@encephalitis.info or +44(0)1653 699599.